caumente/caumente.github.io/_pages/cv.md

     Title work: "BTS-Unet: A Data-Driven approach to brain tumor segmentation through deep learning".

 **Conferences attendance**
+  - I Workshop of the Spanish Society of Artificial Intelligence in Biomedicine, 2024
   - Bern Interpretable AI Symposium for Medical Imaging (BIAS), 2023
   - XII Doctoral Symposium of the University of Oviedo, 2023